roshankenia/roshankenia.github.io/_pages/about.md

   - /about.html
 ---

 I am currently an undergraduate researcher in Dr. Zhaozheng Yin's lab at Stony Brook University, focussing on the problem of learning with noisy labels in machine learning.
 Previously, I was a research assistant in Koo Lab at Cold Spring Harbor Laboratory.
 My academic and research interests include machine learning, medical imaging, computer vision, genomic deep learning and more.
-In my spare time, I like to learn Hindi, go for a run, watch football, and listen to rap.
+In my spare time, I like to learn Hindi, go on runs, watch college football, and listen to rap.